EricRohlfs/jetbot_wiki/Bill-of-Materials.md

 |  Power Supplly with Micro USB cable | 5V 2.5A | 1 | $7.50 | [Adafruit](http://adafru.it/1995) |
 |   |  |  | **$112.99** |  |

-# Individual components
+## JetBot Components

 In addition to the components above, you'll need these components for each JetBot that you want to build.

-> For people outside of the USA, procurements of some parts might be hard.
+> Some items may not ship internationally or be available for all vendors.
 Here are some tips;
-> - Adafruit ships intenationally and has distributors globally
+> - You can check the spec of each item and search if there are any compatible substitutes
-> - You can check the spec of each item to find the compatible item on your local online shop
+> - Try different vendors to see if they ship internationally or have items in stock
 > - For battery, please check the [battery selection tips](battery-selection-tips)

 |  **Part** | **Specifications** | **Quantity** | **Cost** | **Purchase URL** |